 When is professional pest control is necessary?

 There are certainly times where a professional pest control service is helpful.
-For instance, if you have a family of squirrels in your attic or if you have rats consistently getting into your kitchen.
+For instance, if you have a family of squirrels in your attic or rats consistently getting into your kitchen.
 Those are tougher problems for the individual homeowner to tackle.

-There are ways you can attack those problems on your own, but a professional can get rid of these problems for you in a hurry while minimizing the damage.
-Basic pest prevention, however, is best done by the individual homeowner because of the pro-level resources at our disposal these days.
+There are ways you can attack those problems on your own.
+But a professional can get rid of a large infestation or remove an angry rodent for you in a hurry while minimizing the damage.
+Basic pest treatment, however, is best done by the individual homeowner.
+Because information is free on the internet, and pro-level resources at our disposal these days.